Abuse in the Church

 One of the real challenges of abuse is reporting.
 Children and youth generally do not report instances of abuse or delay their reporting months or years later.

 I hate to say this is the case, but any large organization will have some levels of abuse, and the Church of Jesus Christ is no exception.
-Does abuse happen in the Church more often than abuse happens at home or in our schools?
-Or in other churches?
+Does abuse happen in the Church more often than abuse happens at home, in our schools, or even in other churches?

 Most importantly, when abuse happens in the Church of Jesus Christ, is it because of the practices, beliefs, and doctrines of the Church?
 Or do they happen in spite of those practices, beliefs, and doctrines?
 Am I or my family more likely to experience abuse because of our membership in the Church?
 Is abuse more likely in the Church of Jesus Christ of Latter-day Saints than membership in any other organization?

 Jennifer Roach, a mental health therapist and a convert to the Church of Jesus Christ of Latter-day Saints, addresses these questions in a FAIR conference speech titled “Shedding Light on the Complexities: Understanding Abuse Within the LDS Church.”4 Jennifer grew up in another faith and is a church abuse victim herself.
 She admits that abuse data is incredibly challenging to collect and analyze, but she did manage to find a data set that sheds light on abuse in the Church of Jesus Christ of Latter-day Saints.
-Historically, the Church has comprised 30% of the Boy Scouts of America until its separation from the Boy Scouts in 2018.
+Historically, 30% of the Boy Scouts of America participants were affiliated with the Church until 2018.
 She reviewed thousands of cases in the Boy Scout Perversion Files going back 80 years.
 The files contain abuse and perversion records in the Boy Scout organization.
 In those reports, a line item identifies the affiliated group or church sponsoring the scout unit where the abuse happened.
-She found that while the Church-sponsored around 30% of the Boy Scout troops, the number of abuse cases involving LDS troops was only 5.16% of the cases.
+She found that while the Church sponsored around 30% of the Boy Scout troops, the number of abuse cases involving LDS troops was only 5.16% of the cases.
 That’s 75% less abuse among Latter-day Saint troops.

 Jennifer makes the poignant comment, “I mean, I know where I would put my kid.”